EvidentSecurity/esp-sdk-java/docs/CustomComplianceDomainsApi.md

 CustomComplianceDomainsApi apiInstance = new CustomComplianceDomainsApi();
-String identifier = "identifier_example"; // String | The identifier of this custom domain
+Integer customComplianceStandardId = 56; // Integer | The ID of the Custom Compliance Standard this custom domain belongs to String identifier = "identifier_example"; // String | The identifier of this custom domain String name = "name_example"; // String | Name
-Integer customComplianceStandardId = 56; // Integer | The ID of the Custom Compliance Standard this custom domain belongs to String name = "name_example"; // String | Name
+String include = "include_example"; // String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_controls See Including Objects for more information.
-Integer position = 56; // Integer | The position of this custom domain within the custom standard String include = "include_example"; // String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_controls See Including Objects for more information. try {
+Integer position = 56; // Integer | The position of this custom domain within the custom standard try {
-    CustomComplianceDomain result = apiInstance.create(identifier, customComplianceStandardId, name, position, include);
+    CustomComplianceDomain result = apiInstance.create(customComplianceStandardId, identifier, name, include, position);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CustomComplianceDomainsApi#create");